Lego Recycling Australia ♻️: Who doesn’t love Legos, right? Kids and adults alike still play with this worldwide popular toy today.

 recycle lego

-Waster has teamed up with TerraCycle to provide recycling solutions for hard to recycle waste, including discarded toys such as the Lego ones!
+Waster has teamed up with TerraCycle to provide recycling solutions for hard-to-recycle waste, including discarded toys such as the Lego ones!
 Please take a look at our Zero Waste Box specifically designated for toys here.

 So, for all of you who went to this blog and asked: “Is Lego Recycling in Australia possible?”
 You just got your answer! – with Waster, any kind of waste disposal is possible!

 Looking for other recycling solutions?
-Have a look at our website here, contact 1300 WASTER (1300 927 937), or enquire now at info@waster.com.au
+Have a look at our website here, contact 1300 WASTER (1300 927 937), or enquire now at [email protected]

 Waster: waste management for smart businesses.